lukas-h/sheets_i18n/README.md

 - the columns after that are the language codes.
 - the rows are for each specific translated word/sentence.

+- copy the sheet ID: `https://docs.google.com/spreadsheets/d/THIS PART OF THE URL/edit?pli=1&gid=0#gid=0`

 ### 2. Configure a service account

 1. Create a new service account in the Google Cloud Console